 - Unitholders resident in France: gains or losses realised by the fund, income distributed by the fund as well as gains or losses recorded by unitholders are subject to the applicable tax regime. - Unitholders resident outside France: subject to tax treaties, taxes imposed in article 150-0 A of the Code Général des Impôts (CGI), the French General Tax Code, do not apply to gains realised at the time of the redemption or sale of units of the fund by persons who are not resident in France for tax purposes within the meaning of article 4 B of the CGI, or whose registered office is located outside France, provided that these persons have not directly or indirectly held more than 25% of the units at any time in the five years prior to the redemption or sale of their units (CGI, article 244 bis C).

-Unitholders resident outside France are subject to the provisions of the tax legislation in force in their countries of residence.
-Investors having access to the fund through a life insurance policy will be taxed at the rates applicable to life insurance policies.
+Unitholders resident outside France shall be subject to the provisions of the tax legislation in force in their countries of residence.

 SPECIFIC PROVISIONS